October 2018: Partnering with Suppliers for a Competitive Edge

 More companies recognize that good business depends on successful supplier relationships.
 After all, the supply chain accounts for 50–70 percent of total expenses and greenhouse gas emissions at most manufacturing companies.
 The benefits of a sustainable supply chain can be significant: greater efficiencies, a boost to brand value, increased risk management, a better product, even new sources of revenue.
 Yet, in a recent global survey, only 52 percent of companies had adopted any sustainable sourcing practices.

-Join CEOs for Sustainability as leaders from local and global businesses describe the benefits and how to get started.
+In this latest CEOs for Sustainability Speaker Series briefing, leaders from local and global businesses described the benefits and how to get started.
 Resources at CEOsforSustainability.org/SupplyChain.

-Keynote speaker: Kathy Limper, Global Sourcing Manager/Regional Sustainability Lead NAFTA, Covestro
+Kathy Limper, Global Sourcing Manager / Regional Sustainability Lead NAFTA, Covestro

 CEOs for Sustainability Panel: